rich-iannone/pointblank-the-complete-guide/README.md

 # Data Validation with **Pointblank** for Python

-This is the repository for the book "Data Validation with **Pointblank** for Python", a comprehensive guide to assessing, monitoring, and assuring data quality in Python using the **Pointblank** package.
+This is the repository for the book "Data Validation with **Pointblank** for Python", a comprehensive guide to assessing, monitoring, and assuring data quality in Python using the **Pointblank** library.

 ## About this book